Sipping Chocolate at Katherine Ann (Photo: Ten Photos)

 You might try an avocado sherbet sundae, a teff flour crepe with chicory and coffee mascarpone or chocolate mousse with coconut ice cream and black walnut dacquoise cake.

-Blackbird is just a few minutes from the city’s theater district, so come by for dessert after a show at the Goodman Theater or Oriental Theatre.
+Blackbird is just a few minutes from Chicago’s theater district, so come by for dessert after a show at the Goodman Theater or Oriental Theatre.

 Doughnut Assortment (Photo: Amber Gibson)